Dream Maker (TV program): Voting

-The voting system changed in the third voting cycle.
+The voting system was changed in the third voting cycle.
 Votes from joinnow.ph was still implemented, with the same limit of votes, but ktx.ph votes were abolished in this cycle.
-Votes from dreammaker.ph is implemented in this voting cycle, with 10 votes per account per day.
+Votes from dreammaker.ph was implemented in this voting cycle, with 10 votes per account per day.
 The same rules for the third voting cycle was used in the final voting cycle.